Skip to main content

 3. Click on the Reject Referrals button in the top right corner.

-4. In the modal window, click on Reject Referrals again to confirm the rejection.
+4. In the modal window, click on Reject Referrals again to confirm.

 ⚠️ Please note that rejecting these referrals will NOT remove rewards that have already been won.